robcarver17/pysystemtrade/docs/data.md

 Instrument configuration consists of static information that enables us to trade an instrument like DAX: the asset class, futures contract point size, and traded currency (it also includes cost levels, that are required in the simulation environment).
 This is mostly stored in [this file](/data/futures/csvconfig/instrumentconfig.csv) for both sim and production.
 The file includes a number of futures contracts that I don't actually trade or get prices for.
 Any configuration information for these may not be accurate and you use it at your own risk.
 The exception is spread costs, which are stored in [this file](/data/futures/csvconfig/spreadcosts.csv) for sim, but usually in a database for production, as they should be periodically updated with more accurate information.

-To copy spread costs into the database we are going to *read* from .csv files, and *write* to a [Mongo Database](https://www.mongodb.com/).
+To copy spread costs into the database we are going to *read* from .csv files, and *write* to a [MongoDB Database](https://www.mongodb.com/).

 The relevant script to setup *information configuration* is in sysinit - the part of pysystemtrade used to initialise a new system.
 Here is the script you need to run [repocsv_spread_costs.py](/sysinit/futures/repocsv_spread_costs.py).

-Make sure you are running a [Mongo Database](#mongodb) before running this.
+Make sure you are running a [MongoDB](#mongodb) instance before running this.

-The information is sucked out of [this file](/data/futures/csvconfig/spreadcosts.csv) and into the mongo database.
+The information is sucked out of [this file](/data/futures/csvconfig/spreadcosts.csv) and into the MongoDB database.

 ## Roll parameter configuration